meelgroup/KUS/README.md

 # KUS-Sampler
-KUS generates Uniform Samples by using a compiled d-DNNF form of a cnf.
+KUS generates Uniform Samples by using a compiled d-DNNF form of a CNF.
 It expects the d-DNNF to obey the same format as that produced by the [C2D compiler](http://reasoning.cs.ucla.edu/c2d/) and CNF to obey the DIMACS format.

 ## Installation
 ```bash
 sudo apt-get install graphviz
 pip install -r requirements.txt
 ```
+For now, [D4 compiler](http://www.cril.univ-artois.fr/KC/d4.html) is included as default for compiling CNF to d-DNNF.
+Any other compiler can be easily used with slight modifications.

 ## Running KUS
 You can run KUS by using 'KUS.py' Python script.
 The usage instructions and default values to arguments can be found by running
 ```bash